hash6iron/powadcr/README.md

   <img src="/doc/GPIO.png" />
   </p>

-How .bin firmware is uploaded in ESP32-A1S Audiokit?
+How to install compiled .bin firmware in powadcr?
 -----
 <b>At the first time</b>

+- You need to install first of all this release: https://github.com/hash6iron/powadcr/releases/tag/Release
+- Then install later, the latest relase: https://github.com/hash6iron/powadcr/releases/latest

+<b>How to?</b>

 You can flash the binaries directly to the board if you do not want to mess with code and compilers.